✨X-SAM

 From Segment Anything to Any Segmentation

-1 Sun Yat-sen University, 2 Pengcheng Lab, 3 Meituan Inc
+1 Sun Yat-sen University, 2 Peng Cheng Laboratory, 3 Meituan Inc.

 📧 Corresponding author.